 Combinations of Causes

 Unfortunately, these causes of bad mobile signal frequently work in combination.
 So, you’ll find a rural house with a weak outside signal and sheet metal walls that completely block the signal from entering the building.
-Or a house in a valley without a clear line of sight to the nearest mobile tower, and no other nearby mobile towers with which to receive a signal.
+Or a house in a valley without a clear line of sight to the nearest cell mast, and no other nearby cell phone towers with which to receive a signal.

 What is the Solution to the Bad Mobile Signal?